Frequently Asked Questions

 Filters, available under the Search tab, allow users to search on specific data elements available within a Registry Profile.
 Each drop-down menu displays the available data elements for each section, along with a number that reflects the number of Registry Profiles with that data element selected.

 Filtered searches function with and logic.
-A search for a Classification selection of Disease/Disorder/Condition and a Geography selection of National will produce results that contain both of these criteria.
+A search for a registry that has (1) interest in being contacted and (2) a last updated date within the last year will produce results that contain both of these criteria.

 Filtered searches can be combined with free-text searches under the Search tab.